tylerimpey/Leetcode/README.md

 # Leetcode
-A compilation of Leetcode problems that I've solved.
+A compilation of my solved Leetcode problems.
+Note: This is not currently an exhaustive list.

 Three classes of Leetcode problems are represented in these files: easy, medium, and hard.
 Any specific example will be denoted within the respective class (i.e. EasySolutions), as name_number().